oxford-arc/jade-docs/docs/source/jade/scheduler/index.rst

   myApp &> $SLURM_JOB_ID.out

-runs the application myApp and redirects the standard output (and error) to a file whose name is given by the job ID.  *Note*: the job ID is a number assigned by Slurm and differs from the character string name given to the job in the submission script by the user.
+runs the application ``myApp`` and redirects the standard output (and error) to a file whose name is given by the job ID.  *Note*: the job ID is a number assigned by SLURM and differs from the character string name given to the job in the submission script by the user.

 Job arrays
 ----------
-Job arrays is a useful mechanism for submitting and managing collections of similar jobs quickly and easily; multiple job are submitted to the queue using a single ``sbatch`` command and a single submission script.
+Job arrays are a useful mechanism for submitting and managing collections of similar jobs quickly and easily; multiple job are submitted to the queue using a single ``sbatch`` command and a single submission script.

 Here are a few examples:::